Ancylostoma braziliense: Discovery and history

 When A. braziliense was described by Gomes de Faria in 1910, and A. ceylanicum by Arthur Looss in 1911, the two species were regarded as synonymous because of their apparent similarities in almost all respect.
 Especially in 1913, comparison of specimens from human, dog, cat and lion infections in India led to the conclusion that they were definitely of the same species.
 In 1915 Gomes de Faria realised that the two were distinct species based on their anatomical structures.
 Till 1921 the two hookworms were accepted as a two valid species.
 However, in 1922 Gordon made an exhaustive comparison from specimens collected in Brazil, South Africa and India, and his conclusion was that there were no significant distinction.
 Other parasitologists were also convinced of this so that the two names were again considered synonymous.
 In 1951 Biocca made an elaborate study on different hookworms in the collection of London School of Hygiene and Tropical Medicine, the Liverpool School of Tropical Medicine and personal collections.
 He finally identified the defining characters between the two for classifying them as distinct species, which eventually gained general acceptance.

 Distribution

 A. braziliense is endemic in the southern United States.
 It is also found in a number of subtropical regions around the world, including Central and South America, South Africa, and southern Asia.
 In southern Asia, infection is confined to Indonesia, Borneo, and Malaysia.

 Physical description

 Like many other worms, the female worm is larger than the male.
-Also, the females are more difficult to distinguish because the teeth sizes appear very similar among the various species of Ancylostoma.
-Male worms, however, have two broad lateral lobes and a smaller dorsal lobe with rays on the copulatory bursa.
-These bursal rays' aids in distinguishing the different species of Ancylostoma.
+Also, the females are more difficult to distinguish because the mouth's tooth sizes appear very similar among the various species of Ancylostoma.
+Male worms, however, have trilobed tails with rays present on the copulatory bursa.
+These bursal rays aid in distinguishing the different species of Ancylostoma.